Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, Face ID sensors need to occupy a certain position on the iPhone screen.
 Photo: MacRumors.

-Apple could also incorporate advanced IR-pass materials to create an invisible sensing area, helping to preserve display quality while still allowing for accurate facial recognition.
+Apple could also incorporate advanced IR-pass materials to create an invisible sensing area, helping to ensure display quality while still allowing for accurate facial recognition.

-As for naming, it's unclear whether Apple will continue to use annual numbering, meaning iPhone 19 in 2027, or opt for a commemorative name like "iPhone 20" to match the milestone year.
+As for naming, it's unclear whether Apple will continue with the annual numbering, meaning iPhone 19 in 2027, or opt for a commemorative name like "iPhone 20" to match the milestone year.

 In 2017, to celebrate the 10th anniversary of the iPhone, the company introduced the special edition iPhone X with a completely new design.